Zika Virus Infection

 Diagnosis and reporting

-- Clinicians are advised to consider the possibility of ZIKV in patients presenting with a febrile illness on return from regions where the infection is present, or whose female sexual partner has returned in the last 8 weeksor whose male sexual partner has returned in the last 6 months from regions where the infection is present.
-This is particularly important for women of childbearing age who are, or may be pregnant.
+- Clinicians are advised to consider the possibility of ZIKV in patients presenting with a febrile illness on return from countries with a high or moderate risk of ZIKV or whose sexual partner has returned from these countries (in the last 8 weeks if female partner or 6 months if male partner) This is particularly important for women of childbearing age who are, or may be pregnant.

 - Any requests for testing have to be directed to Public Health England's (PHE) Rare and Imported Pathogens Laboratory (RIPL).

-- Virology testing should only be undertaken in those with current symptoms.
-Clinicians ordering virology tests for patients with a relevant travel history should be explicit in requesting ZIKV PCR and should indicate the country and region of travel on the request form and whether pregnant, partner pregnant and gestation (submit samples using the RIPL referral form P1).Clinicians should send samples to the local laboratory who will carry out appropriate procedures and forward samples.
+- Testing should only be undertaken in those with current or a history of symptoms.
+Clinicians ordering tests for patients with a relevant travel history should be explicit in requesting ZIKV testing and should indicate the country and region of travel on the request form and whether pregnant, partner pregnant and gestation (submit samples using the RIPL referral form P1).Clinicians should send samples to the local laboratory who will carry out appropriate procedures and forward samples see https://www.gov.uk/guidance/zika-virus-sample-testing-advice.

 - If typical ZIKV infection-like symptoms develop between 8 weeks and 6 months after an individual’s male sexual partner has left a ZIKV affected country the case should be discussed first with RIPL before samples are sent for testing.

 - Clinicians should liaise with obstetric colleagues to raise awareness and ensure appropriate investigations and counselling are in place for pregnant female patients with a relevant travel history.
 Negative serology taken 4 weeks after the last possible exposure to ZIKV, excludes infection.
-This testing is available to previously symptomatic pregnant women; negative antibody results indicate they do not require extra fetal ultrasound follow-up, unless there are additional concerns.
+Negative antibody results indicate they do not require extra fetal ultrasound follow-up, unless there are additional concerns.
 This is arranged through obstetric services

 - In Scotland, clinicians who require help with risk assessment and diagnosis of ZIKV in an individual presenting to them should seek advice from their local infectious disease consultant